sourceduty/Space/README.md

 ![Space](https://github.com/sourceduty/Space/assets/123030236/7d9e479b-8c62-468f-922e-37380ec6c450)

 Sourceduty is positioned to explore the intersection of space and digital innovation, leveraging its expertise in generative AI to further explore and research space.
-Sourceduty can provide educational platforms, simulation software, and interactive experiences that enhance public engagement with space exploration and reasearch.
+Sourceduty can provide educational platforms, simulation software, and interactive experiences that enhance public engagement with space exploration and research.

 #
 ### Notes